Participants

 How much does it cost?

-The total cost of the experience is $550.
+Every participant is asked to fundraise/contribute a total of $550 for the experience.
 A $100 deposit is required to sign up and an additional $450 payment is due in January.

 Are there ways to fundraise?